Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Ethical Will Guide

 An ethical will is a voluntary, non-legally binding document that usually contains a set of stories, notes, and last words to your family and friends.
 Adapted from Jewish tradition, this document can be as formal or informal as you wish.
 The defining feature of an ethical will is the intent rather than the content.
 An ethical will should be written to inspire your family and friends, as well as share with them values and hopes you believe they should uphold following your passing.
-It has been noted as a, “love letter from beyond.”
+It has been called a “love letter from beyond.”

 Traditionally, these end-of-life documents (also known as tzava’ot in Hebrew) are intended for parents to pass on wisdom and inspire their children and the next generation.
 Some of the information contained within the ethical will could be burial instructions, debts to be paid, or blessings.
 However, these traditions have changed and shifted over the years, and it should be noted there is no halachic (Jewish law) template individuals must follow when drafting an ethical will; Additionally, these documents have been growing in popularity in secular circles as well, and anyone can write an ethical will, regardless of religious affiliation.